Wednesday, May 23, 2012

 Oven Roasted Parsnips & Carrots with White Balsamic Vinegar

-In our opinion parsnips have always been underrated.
-Come to think of it so is roasting vegetables.
+In our opinion parsnips are underrated.
+Come to think of it so is oven roasting vegetables.
 Both are healthy and easy choices, and along with ever popular carrots, these make for an attractive and tasty side dish.
-And there is a benefit to the finished product looking like colorful French fries – kids will want to eat and love them!
+And there is a benefit to the finished product looking like colorful French fries – kids will love and eat them!

 Preheat oven to 425°F.

 Cut the parsnips and carrots into what will look like French fries – they should be about 3 inches by ½ inch by ½ inch.
 Combine parsnips and carrots in a bowl.
-Drizzle oil and white balsamic, sprinkle in the salt & pepper; toss to coat evenly.
+Drizzle oil and pear balsamic, sprinkle with salt & pepper; toss to coat evenly.
 Spread in even layer on baking sheet.
 Roast until vegetables are tender and brown around edges, stirring occasionally, about 45 minutes.

 Serves four.